Trump Administration Releases Dangerous "Public Charge" Rule

 We are deeply concerned that the new policy will scare Texans into going without health care or other needed services.

-If it is implemented, the policy will penalize applicants for green cards (legal permanent residency) if they have legally enrolled in a public assistance program, such as a green card applicant who received SNAP food stamps while on a student visa.
+If it is implemented, the policy will penalize applicants for green cards (legal permanent residency) if they have legally enrolled in a public assistance program.

 The rule does NOT penalize a green card applicant for using Children’s Medicaid (up to age 21), CHIP, Medicaid for Pregnant Women, ACA subsidies, emergency medical care, WIC, or school breakfast or lunch.
 Also, the rule does NOT penalize applicants for family members’ use of benefits.